brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ## Validation

 To have readable consistent validation, let's use [class-validator](https://github.com/typestack/class-validator).
-We can use it on the frontend, on the backend and it's easy to write our own validators.
-Since class-validator provides us with decorators it's easy to put them on our forms.
+We can use it on the frontend, on the backend and it's possible to write our own validators.
+Since class-validator provides us with decorators it's possible to put them on our forms.

 ```typescript
 import { IsNotEmpty, Min, Max } from 'class-validator';